HIPAA Compliance Services for Healthcare Providers in Philadelphia, PA

 Pennsylvania-Specific Compliance Considerations

 The Philadelphia region's behavioral health sector adds a third regulatory layer for providers handling SUD records.
 42 CFR Part 2 restrictions on substance use disorder treatment records apply regardless of state law, and the interaction between Part 2, HIPAA, and Pennsylvania breach notification requirements must be mapped explicitly for any organization that maintains both Part 2 and general PHI records.
-Our team works with providers across the Philadelphia metro area and the surrounding Pennsylvania and New Jersey suburbs.
+Our team works with providers across the Philadelphia metro area including University City, North Philadelphia, the Main Line, and the Delaware and Montgomery County corridors, as well as South Jersey organizations subject to Pennsylvania notification obligations because they handle records of Pennsylvania residents.

 How Stratify IT Approaches HIPAA Engagements